-From very early on, LOHMANN used these new techniques and can therefore offer an extensive range of experience and knowhow.
+From very early on, LOHMANN TIERZUCHT used these new techniques and can therefore offer an extensive range of experience and know-how.
 A highly qualified team of specialists guarantees prompt utilization of the latest research results.
 The market's changing demands can therefore be met quickly and effectively.

-Moreover, nationally and internationally, LOHMANN is ranked as first class for questions on poultry health, which is one of the decisive factors for performance and profitability.
+Moreover, nationally and internationally, LOHMANN TIERZUCHT is ranked as first class for questions on poultry health, which is one of the decisive factors for performance and profitability.

-Intensive research from our veterinary experts, besides increasing resistance to diseases by genetic means and ensuring the strictest conditions of hygiene, is fundamental to the quality of LOHMANN products.
+Intensive research in our own Veterinary Laboratory, besides increasing resistance to diseases by genetic means and ensuring the strictest conditions of hygiene, is fundamental to the quality of LOHMANN TIERZUCHT products.

-In addition, LOHMANN also provides expert advice on all questions of feed, nutrition and technical service.
+In addition, LOHMANN TIERZUCHT also provides expert advice on all questions of feed, nutrition and technical service.

 Practice profits from this extensive expertise in all aspects of poultry management.
-With LOHMANN products, eggs are produced in top quality and at competitive costs.
+With LOHMANN TIERZUCHT products, eggs are produced in top quality and at competitive costs.

 Results of performance comparisons in the field and in independent institutes are proof of this success.
-LOHMANN products are often the winners and are always among the few at the top, worldwide.
+LOHMANN TIERZUCHT products are often the winners and are always among the few at the top, worldwide.